Smith-AP-CS-A-18-19/homework-1-dkapadia914/README.md

 ## As always...
 Make sure that you include your first and last name in the comment section at the very beginning of the Java file; if I cannot determine whose homework this is, I cannot give you credit.

+## Feedback
+Fail - 2
+9/10
+For problem 2, the first two parameters of Rectangle are the width and height, the second two are the width and height